dhammacakka/americanmonk/content/posts/can-homosexuals-ordain-as-buddhist-monks.md

 description: ""
 date: 2024-04-21
 preview: This article discusses the challenges and perspectives surrounding the ordination of homosexuals within Theravāda Buddhism, focusing on doctrinal teachings and monastic life.
-Description: Yes, it is possible for homosexuals to ordain, but it is difficult and not recommended.
-Read more to find out why
+Description: Yes, it is possible for homosexuals to ordain, but it is difficult to recommended and very complex.
+Read more to find out why.
 draft: false
 tags:
     - bhikkhu